Understanding SGB Tax Rules After Union Budget 2026

 Decoding the Math: Is SGB Taxable Now?

 To answer the question, “are SGB tax free?”, we must look at the specific scenario of your investment.
 The SGB tax implications vary based on your entry point and holding period.
+Since an SGB is a form of bond, it also helps to understand the wider taxation on bonds in India.

 1. Capital Gains for Secondary Market Buyers